-Consider a Laney u prime chart if: the sample sizes in your denominator vary greatly.
+Consider a Laney u' Chart (u Prime) if: the sample sizes in your denominator vary greatly.

-A Laney u prime chart will have wider control limits than the u chart and it will have varying control limits that may help identify unstable points not identified by the XmR chart.
-Here is a Laney u chart of the same data.
+A Laney u' Chart (u Prime) will have wider control limits than the u chart and it will have varying control limits that may help identify unstable points not identified by the XmR chart.
+Here is a Laney u' Chart of the same data.

-QI Macros add-in for Excel contains a Laney u' chart template.
+QI Macros add-in for Excel contains a Laney u' Chart template.
 Click on QI Macros, SPC Charts, u chart to open up the u chart template.
-Then click on the U' Chart Skyline tab at the bottom to open up the Laney u prime chart template.
+Then click on the U' Chart Skyline tab at the bottom to open up the Laney u' Chart (u Prime) template.